 The WFIRST Design Reference Mission (DRM) uses existing 2.4-meter telescope hardware, along with heritage instrument, spacecraft, and ground system architectures and hardware to meet the WFIRST science requirements.
-The current WFIRST design assumes the observatory will operate from geosynchronous orbit.
+The current WFIRST observatory will be flying at the second Sun-Earth Lagrange point (SEL2).
+The orbit isn't a Halo, as it doesn't pass through the exact same points every 6 months.
+It is evolving and opening in a quasi-periodic fashion, and hence is called a Quasi-Halo.

 The payload features a telescope with a 2.4-meter aperture and on-axis secondary mirror, which feeds two different instrument volumes containing the wide field and coronagraph instruments.
 The telescope hardware was built by Harris Corporation under contract to another agency and is being made available to NASA.
 The telescope is a space flight qualified 2.4-meter, obscured two-mirror system.
 Repurposing modifications will include conversion to a three-mirror anastigmat (TMA) optical configuration to enable a wide field-of-view instrument and replacements for hardware that was not provided to NASA.
 This existing hardware significantly reduces the development risk of the WFIRST payload.